Enabling WEB GUI on both the 5760 and 3850 Platforms

 Step 29 Add public and private Mobility Agent (MA) IP address.
 Example = 10.10.10.2

 You can repeat this step to add additional MA to the switch group or create a different SPG name.

 Step 31 Go to Switch Peer Group tab and verify that Switch peer group Member Count is 1.

-Step 32 Click SPG1 and verify your MA address and control and data link status as Down.
-That's normal for now since you will be configuring the 3850 (MA) in the upcoming steps.
+Step 32 Click SPG1 and verify that your MA address, and control and data link status is Down.
+That is normal for now since you will be configuring the 3850 (MA) in the upcoming steps.

 Configuring Mobility between Mobility Agent (3850) and Mobility Controller (5760) Example

-Step 33 Follow the same steps outlined in the Basic Configuration for the CT5760/3850 Example to access and configure the 3850 switch.
+Step 33 Follow the same steps outlined in the to access and configure the 3850 switch.
 In this example, we will start with the Initial Wizard Configuration.
 Please note that there are differences between the 3850 and the 5760 Initial Wizard configuration.